All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Calculating Empirical Estimates of Model Class Reliance

 Computing $\widehat{MCR}_{+}(\epsilon)$ however will require that we are able to minimize arbitrary linear combinations of $\hat{e}_{\text{orig}}(f)$ and $\hat{e}_{\text{switch}}(f)$.
-Thus, in Sections \ref{subsec:LM-get-MCR}, \ref{subsec:Regularized-Linear-Models}, and \ref{subsec:Kernel-Least-Squares}, we show specifically how to minimize arbitrary linear combinations of $\hat{e}_{\text{orig}}(f)$ and $\hat{e}_{\text{switch}}(f)$ when $\mathcal{F}$ is the class of linear models, regularized linear models, or linear models in a reproducing kernel Hilbert space (RKHS).
-Even when the associated objective functions are non-convex, we can tractably obtain global minima for these model classes.
-We also discuss procedures to determine an upper bound $B_{\text{ind}}$ on the loss for any observation when using these model classes (see Assumption \ref{assu:bnd-ind}).
+In Section \ref{subsec:Convex-models}, we outline how this can be done for convex model classes \textendash{} classes for which the loss function is convex in the model parameter.
+Later, in Section \ref{subsec:linear-additive-interpretation-computation}, we give more specific computational procedures{} for when $\mathcal{F}$ is the class of linear models, regularized linear models, or linear models in a reproducing kernel Hilbert space (RKHS).
+We summarize the tractability of computing empirical MCR for different model classes in Table \ref{tab:Tractability}.